michhar/maskrcnn-python-app/README.md

 P.S.
 WxPython 3 does not support Python 3 by design.

-1. Train a MaskRCNN Keras model according to https://github.com/matterport/Mask_RCNN (here it's 1 class - "car damage") or use a prebuilt model from the releases page of the Matterport repo: https://github.com/matterport/Mask_RCNN/releases (this one detects balloons).
+1. Train a MaskRCNN Keras model according to https://github.com/matterport/Mask_RCNN (take a look at `maskrcnn_detect/custom.py` in this repo as well) or use a prebuilt model from the releases page of the Matterport repo: https://github.com/matterport/Mask_RCNN/releases (try with balloon model as it is also 1 class).

 2. Rename the model to `maskrcnn_model.h5` and place it in the `sample` folder so that `base.py` can find it.